Alethio/ethstats-cli/README.md

 For more details on these options please see [CLI Options](#cli-options).

 If the node is already registered and you still specify the `--register` option, it will be avoided.
 A new registration is possible if the [config file](#config-file) is deleted.

+NOTE: Every registered node will and must have its own secret key.

 ## Config file
 After the node was successfully registered, a config file is created in the following location: